0xknwn/connect/README.md

-# connect
+# @0xknwn/connect

-A library and an app to exchange messages with a remote client
+A library to exchange messages with @0xknwn/signer